Welcome to TC Jacobson & Associates

 - Hands-on technical and strategic leadership; often recognized for project and people management skills, as well as technical vision.

-- In-depth knowledge and resources for terrestrial and satellite based Internet services, advanced video compression, application layer forward error correction, adaptive bitrate OTT streaming, video content security, app based CPE hardware and software architecture, and related protocol standards.
+- In-depth knowledge and resources for terrestrial and satellite based Internet services, advanced video compression, application layer forward error correction, adaptive bitrate OTT streaming, video content security, app based CPE hardware and software, and related technologies.

 Built the first TCP/IP network in Minnesota, 1981

 - Introduced the first Sun Workstations in Minnesota, 1982